Shaher909/frontend-resources/Personal notes/technologies and concepts/NextJS.md

 #2 Client components (pre-rendered on the server) and uses client JS to run in browser -> to use it, specify 'use client' on top of the component JS file.

 What's hydration?
 It's the process of attaching event listeners to the DOM to make static HTML interactive.

+# Quick recap
+- When using newer versions of Next.JS - the app starts from the 'app' folder -> page.tsx.
+- Defining new directories is possible by creating folders and create page.tsx in each of them.
+- the '.next' folder provides the built version of the application.